shahhaard47/CS490-Project/assets/back/readMe.txt

 ----------------------------------------------------------------------------------------------
 add_question.php
 ----------------------------------------------------------------------------------------------
 Add a new question created by the instructor to the questionBank table in the database.

 Receives JSON from the middle in the form of:

-	functionName: 'name of function'
-	params: array()
+	functionName: str, 'nameOfFunction'
+	params: array(), [str a, str b, int c]
-	does: 'description of what the function is supposed to do'
+	does: str, 'what the function is supposed to do'
-	returns: 'description of what the function is supposed to return'
+	returns: str, 'what the function is supposed to return'
+	topic: str, 'what topic in CS 100 is this question related to, ex. lists, array, ...'
-	difficulty: e | m | h
+	difficulty: str, e | m | h
-	testCases: array()
+	constraints: str, 'what must the answer include, ex. for loop, while loop, recursion'
+	testCases: str, 'str hello,str world;hello world:str hey,str there;hey there:...'

-Once the data from the JSON is read, all data is inserted into the RC_guestionBank table.
+Data from JSON is decoded and put into an array.
+The parameters are converted from an array into a string.
+Then, all of the data is inserted into the questionBank table in the database.
-If the data isinserted into the table/the query runs properly, then the string "exam question entered into questionBank" is echoed, otherwise, if it is not inserted into the questionBank table, then the string "error: question not added in questionBank" is echoed.
+If the data is inserted successfully, then "success" is echoed, else, "error: failure" is echoed.

+**UPDATED ON Thursday, 11/8/2018
 ----------------------------------------------------------------------------------------------
 allExamsToBeGraded.php
 ----------------------------------------------------------------------------------------------
-Returns all exams that still need to be graded/released by the instructor.
+Returns all exams that need to have the grading reviewed by the professor and are waiting to be released for the student to view their scores.

 Receives JSON from the middle in the form of: